English Pronunciation for Mandarin Speakers

 Do these words feel less intimidating now?

 Quick reminder: don’t worry, you don’t need to be an expert in IPA in order to make improvements in your English speaking skills.
 Our expert team of Speech Pathologists at Voice Science will train you with the exact sounds you need, step by step.
 This ensures that your learning is ‘事半功倍’ (shì bàn gōng bèi) and not ‘事倍功半’ (shì bèi gōng bàn), in other words, achieving twice as much with half the effort!
-For those who are interested in learning more about the IPA/phonetics,
+For those who are interested in learning more about the IPA/phonetics, check out our blog post below for more details!

 As English language learners, one of the earliest things we learn is grammar.
 Think of the plural ‘s’ rules (e.g., cats, dogs, badges) and ‘-ed’ past simple tense (e.g., walked, played, wanted) – we’re sure that this has been your bread and butter.